santhoshiPaidiparthy/QA_Assessment/README.md

 write a test to:

-* Query for nearest stations to Austin, TX that are part of the “ChargePoint Network”.
-Verify that “HYATT AUSTIN” appears in the results.
+* Query for nearest stations to `Austin, TX` that are part of the `ChargePoint Network`.
+Verify that `HYATT AUSTIN` appears in the results.
 Store/save the Station Id of the HYATT AUSTIN station.
   * Related files: [](apiTest.js)
-* Use the Station ID from previous test to query the API and return the Street Address of that station.
-Verify the Station Address is 208 Barton Springs, Austin, Texas, USA, 78704
+* Use the `Station ID` from previous test to query the API and return the `Street Address` of that station.
+Verify the Station Address is `208 Barton Springs, Austin, Texas, USA, 78704`
   * Related files: [](apiTest.js)

 ##Code Anlysis/White-box Testing